 Step 1 and Step 2 are basically the data collecting steps, which is stored in either the app or can be stored in back-end for multiple outlets and stores.
 A visual representation of the collected data will be as follows:

-- show an ad in AR mode, when a poster or code is scanned on the walls/shelves of the store
+- show an ad in Augmented Reality mode, when a poster or code is scanned on the walls/shelves of the store

-- show operating instructions of various products, such as to show how the drone on the shelf needs to be assembled before operating
+- show operating instructions for various products, such as to show how the drone on the shelf needs to be assembled before operating

 - show simulation of how the product would look like with its dimensions in real life